swiftly-solution/documentation/src/docs/scripting/events/gameevents/onitempickup.md

 ---

 # OnItemPickup
-This event is triggered when item_pickup is triggered
+This event is triggered when item_pickup is triggered.
 ::: tabs
 @tab Lua
 ```lua